-If you lost something at the Festival, please visit the Welfare Tent in Electric Ladyland to see if it's been handed in.
+If you lose something at the Festival, please visit the Welfare Tent in Electric Ladyland to see if it's been handed in.

 After the Festival please email email@example.com.

 Festimed are the Medical Team for the Festival.
 They employ a wide range of health professionals, including doctors, nurses, paramedics and emergency care practitioners.

 There are medical facilities all around the site, these include a Hospital, two Walk-In Medical Tents and two pharmacies.